 Overall cost

 The cost of HR software can be calculated in different ways, and it’s important to keep this in mind while shopping.
-For many types of software, businesses pay per user or per employee on top of implementation fees.
+For many types of software, businesses pay a monthly per-user or per-employee fee on top of a basic monthly fee.
+Some systems may also charge an implementation fee to set their software up according to your system requirements.

 Solutions aimed at larger businesses are more likely to ask for a one-time purchase for a set price, often based on company size.
-Also keep in mind that increasing storage capacity, implementing additional features, and accessing vendor support will all likely come with additional costs.
+Also keep in mind that increasing storage capacity, implementing additional features, and accessing customized support from the software provider will all likely come with additional costs.

 Smaller businesses might find that free or open-source software is a better fit, but there will be limitations.
 Open-source software gives you access only to the software code, so you will need someone with programming knowledge to turn it into a usable solution.
 Some software may be offered free and ready to go, but only for the most basic model, and added features will have a price point.